 You don’t need a VR headset to view a tour.
 This is what makes it so accessible to your customers.
 Having said that, the tour does look incredible on a VR headset, so if you can get your customers to use one you’ll find it is a very realistic experience.

-Floor plans are not included however Matterport can produce black and white 2D schematic floor plans produced for a small fee depending on the size or number of floors of your venue.
+Floor plans are not included however Matterport can produce black and white 2D schematic floor plans on request for a small fee and depending on the size or number of floors of your venue.
 Floor plans are usually only produced for residential property.

 All virtual tours are hosted on and run via the Matterport Cloud.
 You will first need to have a basic Matterport hosting account in which to host your tour.
 Their starter account is £9.99 per month for up to 5 spaces and they have other hosting packages for larger quantities.
 Your own account means you have access to the analytics and full control of the tour and what you do with it going forward.

 Yes! but camera equipment can only capture exterior areas as high resolution 2D in 360° views.
 360° views are spherical 2D panorama images that users can view in all different directions.
 360° views can be seen through 3D showcase along with the rest of your 3D space.

 Currently, it it not possible to edit out anything after the scan/image capture has been done.
-If there is anything sensitive or valuable you do not want to be seen on the tour, please ensure it is removed prior to our arrival.
-The only way to remove anything from a tour once we have carried out our scan is to carry out a re-shoot which is chargeable.
+If there is anything sensitive or valuable you do not want to be seen on the tour, please ensure it is removed prior to our arrival or let us know you would like it blurring out on the tour.
+A feature that should be used sparingly.